Starting Over Later in Life: What If Your Greatest Adventure Hasn't Happened Yet?

 Rediscover Your Passions: Take some time for introspection.
 What truly lights you up?
 What did you love to do before life got in the way?
 What gave you joy as a little kid?
 (I write that last question knowing that not everyone had a supportive, safe, nurturing, and loving childhood, and I see you and feel you and hear you.)
 Make a list of your interests, no matter how frivolous they may seem.
 This is the fertile ground from which your next chapter will grow.

 Leverage Your Network: The connections you've made over the years are a valuable asset.
-Let people know what you're doing in places like LinkedIn or Facebook.
+Let people know what you're doing in places like LinkedIn or Facebook or even in real life.
 You never know who can offer support and advice.

 Embrace the Beginner's Mindset: Be prepared to be a beginner again.
 It can be humbling, especially if you're used to being an expert in your field.
 But there's also an incredible freedom in not having all the answers.
 Allow yourself to be curious and to make mistakes.
 It's all part of the learning process.